 Data Federation vs. Data Warehousing vs. Data Integration

-I understand data federation as something that joins data from different sources distributed around the company without actually moving it from the original source.
+Data federation can be understood as an approach to joining information from different sources—distributed around the company—without actually moving it from the original source.
 That is to say, data federation software creates a single repository that doesn’t contain the data itself, rather its metadata (information about the actual data/its location).
 This technology allows users to have a single standardized view of data displayed in a single data layer without having to deal with the variety of original data sources.

 Simply said, it enables a single virtual view of enterprise information across multiple data repositories, without the need to move or copy data.
 While an ETL tool moves data into a single repository, the virtual database created by a data federation technology doesn’t contain the data itself.
 Instead, it contains information about the actual data and its location.
 When a user wants to access the data, he or she sends a query specifying the needed information, and the federation server immediately delivers it as a virtual, integrated view.

 This approach to integration is especially useful if company’s data is stored by a third-party cloud service provider.
 It allows business analysts to aggregate and organize data quickly without having to synchronize or to copy it.
 As an ETL alternative, data federation is also helpful when a user needs quick reporting.
 Additionally, data federation technology can be used to save the cost of creating a permanent, physical relational database.

 The disadvantage of data federation, however, is actually one of its strengths: it prevents data from being changed.
 This feature is great for retaining historical accuracy, but awkward for companies looking to continually update their data.